KPIs & Operating Metrics(New)

 Easterly Government Properties (DEA) Cost of Revenue (2017 - 2025)

-Easterly Government Properties (DEA) has disclosed Cost of Revenue for 9 consecutive years, with $19.8 million as the latest value for Q4 2025.
+Easterly Government Properties has reported Cost of Revenue over the past 9 years, most recently at $19.8 million for Q4 2025.